scarborough-courtney/ohimanual/tutorials/toolbox_manual/calculate_regional_assessment_score.md

 It is at this point possible to incorporate all of the decisions your team has made into the OHI framework.

-You may want to learn how to appropriately [gather](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/toolbox_manual/gathering_appropriate_data.md#gathering-appropriate-data) and [format](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/toolbox_manual/formatting_data_for_toolbox.xlsx) the data prior to starting.

-In general, understanding how the Toolbox is structured can help identify what must be modified for a regional assessement, particularly with data and models.
+First, you must learn how to appropriately [gather](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/toolbox_manual/gathering_appropriate_data.md#gathering-appropriate-data) and [format](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/toolbox_manual/formatting_data_for_toolbox.xlsx).
+Having a good understanding of how the Toolbox is structured can help identify what must be modified for a regional assessement, particularly with data and models.

 ## Overview